Wagatha Christie: Proceedings and trial

 Rooney alleged Vardy was the source of information for The Sun on Sunday's "Secret Wag" feature, an anonymous column that discussed the private lives of others.
-Sherbourne questioned Vardy about her history of leaking information to the tabloid press, quoting from a 2004 interview in which Vardy detailed a sexual encounter with singer Peter Andre.
+Sherborne questioned Vardy about her history of leaking information to the tabloid press, quoting from a 2004 interview in which Vardy detailed a sexual encounter with singer Peter Andre.
 Vardy apologised, saying her former husband had forced her to participate in the interview and that her words had been misrepresented.

-The trial received international media coverage and ended on 19 May.
-Helen Lewis, a writer for the American magazine The Atlantic, called the case "the most ill-advised defamation case" since Oscar Wilde's dispute with the Marquess of Queensberry.
-Lewis wrote that the trial represented "a clash between different ideas of celebrity", with Rooney guarding her privacy and Vardy "an avatar of a made-for-Instagram world, in which you are a fool if you do not monetise your personal life".
+The trial ended on 19 May 2022.

 Judgment

-On 29 July, Justice Steyn ruled in favour of Rooney.
+On 29 July, Mrs. Justice Steyn ruled in favour of Rooney.
 Steyn said that Vardy had regularly passed information about Rooney to the press, was critical of missing evidence from Vardy and called her evidence "manifestly inconsistent with the contemporaneous documentary evidence, evasive or implausible" on "many occasions".
 Steyn also said The Sun on Sunday's "Secret Wag" column "is highly likely ... [to have been] a journalistic construct rather than a person", and that "the evidence connecting Ms Vardy to this column is thin".
+Vardy was ordered to pay costs on the indemnity basis.
+Rooney's barrister at the subsequent costs hearing described Vardy's claim as "probably the most ill-advised legal action since Oscar Wilde put pen to writ."

+Costs

+Vardy faced estimated legal costs of approximately £3 million.
+At a subsequent hearing, Mrs. Justice Steyn ordered Vardy to pay 90% of Rooney's costs, with the first instalment assessed at £800,000, to be paid by mid-November 2022.
+The full amount was expected to be approximately £1,500,000.
+Vardy's legal costs were estimated to be similar, meaning the libel case may have cost her more than £3 million in total.

+A specialist costs judge Senior Costs Judge Andrew Gordon-Saker began the assessment of the case costs in May 2024.
+The costs claimed by Rooney total £1,833,906.89.
+In a three day preliminary hearing the Judge found that Rooney's lawyers had not committed misconduct by filing a budget which had lower costs than were now being claimed.
+At the end of the costs hearing Vardy was ordered to pay a further £100,000 on account of costs to Rooney.
+Mr Justice Kavanagh of the High Court judged against Vardy on appeal in 2025.